Course: CSE 582: Data Structures and Algorithms

 Homework

 Homework will be posted on Brightspace.
 Homework must be written on plain sheets of paper, scanned using a good scan app, and a single scanned PDF must be submitted on Brightspace.
+Homework can also be written using Word or Latex or a tablet.
 The PDF must have the student ID as the file name.
 Late submissions will not be graded for any reason (including oversleeping, forgetting, PC issues, technical issues, Brightspace issues, traveling, etc), except in the case of medical emergencies (with documentation submitted to and verified by the Student Support Team) and on the discretion of the instructor based on a case-by-case basis.
 It is strongly recommended to submit at least one version three days before the deadline.
 A student can submit an infinite number of versions of the answer sheets PDF to the Brightspace.
 We only evaluate the last/final version of the solutions PDF uploaded on Brightspace before the deadline.

 Students should not submit the first version of their homework at the exact deadline or later or a few seconds/minutes just before the deadline.
 Because, we do not consider the time at which a homework was submitted, we consider the time at which the homework was successfully up on Brightspace (with all pages in human-readable form) and it takes a few seconds/minutes to upload on Brightspace.
 If Brightspace flags the homework as late, it is late.